Roout/chatterfinity/README.md

 - The example of the [services-example.json](secret/services.json) is provided.
 - You can get `client_id` and `secret` in [Twitch Developer Console](https://dev.twitch.tv/) and [Blizzard Developer Console](https://develop.battle.net/).
-- **Secret** is required only for Blizzard [Client Credential Flow](https://develop.battle.net/documentation/guides/using-oauth/client-credentials-flow) and **MUST NOT** be provided to any other party.
+- **Secret** is required only for Blizzard [Client Credential Flow](https://develop.battle.net/documentation/guides/using-oauth/client-credentials-flow) and **MUST NOT** be disclosed to any 3rd party.
 - You can get Twitch `token` running [local server](https://github.com/Roout/twitch-token) and opening it in browser at <http://localhost:3000>.
 More information is provided at the page of the [twitch-token generator](https://github.com/Roout/twitch-token).

 ## Commands

 Commands can be invoked within either Console either Twitch chat.
 Chat messages can be russian.
 Commands which have already been implemented are quite crude without any customization and flexibility because they are used to test core of the bot now.
-Bot talks in chat via [PRIVMSG](https://dev.twitch.tv/docs/irc/guide) IRC command.
+Bot sends messages in the chat using [PRIVMSG](https://dev.twitch.tv/docs/irc/guide) IRC command.

 Bot supports [UTF8](https://en.wikipedia.org/wiki/UTF-8) charset: